What is Green energy or clean energy?

 - Acidification of the oceans due to excessively high CO2 values in the air

-With the massive use of fossil fuels, humans triggered the greatest climate crisis since the last ice age 40,000 years ago.
+Humans triggered the greatest climate crisis since the last ice age 40,000 years ago with the massive use of fossil fuels.
 Without regenerative energy sources, human civilization as we know it today cannot survive.
 Even nature cannot adapt quickly enough to extreme climate change.
 Every step towards the widespread use of renewable energy is therefore also an investment in the future.
 Future generations, like us, should be able to enjoy the beauty and biodiversity of nature instead of having to reforest a barren planet.
 Even small steps such as the recycling of waste products in sewage treatment plants support this overarching goal.
 Without green electricity; life as we know it would no longer be possible in a few decades – if you switch today,

 - Development of electric motors for vehicles